appeltje-c/appeltje-c.github.io/docs/01-intro.md

 Each topic will have a "Get the hands dirty" section for those who can do without context and lets you jump straight into writing code.

-## Repo's & sandboxes
+## Repos

-The result of these docs can be found in the (react) "starter-app" and (node) "starter-api" repo's where they might serve you as a good starting point for building a web app and rest api's.
+The result of these docs can be found in the (react) "starter-app" and (node) "starter-api" repos where they might serve you as a good starting point for building a web app and rest api's.

 You can find the repos [here](https://github.com/appeltje-c?tab=repositories) together with any example repo's created along the way.